laminlabs/nbproject/docs/guides/cli.md

-# Initializing `nbproject` and monitoring dependencies for an existing collection of notebooks
+# Initializing `nbproject` and tracking dependencies for existing notebooks

 Here we consider that you have a collection of existing notebooks that you'd like to become